-The consolidated financial statements include the accounts of Propanc Biopharma, Inc., the parent entity, and its wholly-owned subsidiary, Propanc PTY LTD. All intercompany balances and transactions have been eliminated in consolidation.
-Propanc (UK) Limited was an inactive wholly-owned subsidiary through June 30, 2023.
+The consolidated financial statements include the accounts of Propanc Biopharma, Inc., the parent entity, and its wholly-owned subsidiary, Propanc PTY LTD. All inter-company balances and transactions have been eliminated in consolidation.
+Propanc (UK) Limited was an inactive wholly-owned subsidiary through June 30, 2024 and remains inactive.